 If you've got multiple 4.1.x indexers, each with their own licenses, follow these high-level steps in this order to migrate the deployment:

-2. Install or upgrade the Splunk Enterprise instance you have chosen to be the license master, following the standard instructions in the Installation Manual.
+- Install or upgrade the Splunk Enterprise instance you have chosen to be the license master, following the standard instructions in this manual.

-- Upgrade an indexer to 5.0 following the instructions in the Installation Manual.
-It will be operating as a stand-alone license master until you perform the following steps.
+- Upgrade an indexer to 5.0 following the instructions in this manual.
+It will operate as a stand-alone license master until you perform the following steps.

-- Make a copy of the indexer's Enterprise license file (pre-4.2 license files are located in
+- Make a copy of the indexer Enterprise license file.
+You can locate license files for 4.2 and earlier in

-$SPLUNK_HOME/etc/splunk.licenseon each indexer) and install it onto the license master, adding it to the stack and pool to which you want to add the indexer.
+- install the license onto the license master, adding it to the stack and pool to which you want to add the indexer.

 - Configure the indexer as a license slave and point it at the license master.

-- On the license master, confirm that the license slave is connecting as expected by navigating to Manager > Licensing and looking at the list of indexers associated with the appropriate pool.
+- On the license master, confirm that the license slave connects as expected by navigating to Manager > Licensing and looking at the list of indexers associated with the appropriate pool.

-- Once you've confirmed the license slave is connecting as expected, proceed to upgrade the next indexer, following the same steps.
+- Once you confirm that the license slave connects as expected, proceed to upgrade the next indexer, following the same steps.